Nicholas Mostyn: Career

 Mostyn was called to the bar in 1980, initially undertaking beginner’s family work such as County Court domestic violence cases.
 He took silk in 1997.
 In 2000/01 he was on the losing side of the husband in the White v White case, where the judge ruled that "there should be no bias in favour of the money-earner and against the home-maker and the child-carer."

 Mostyn was professionally successful in a number of notable cases including that of the wife of footballer Ray Parlour, and in the 1,000 day marriage case on behalf of the wife of a leading City of London fund manager where no children where involved.
 Some journalists used the nickname "Mr Payout."
 At the height of his earnings, he is said to have charged £500 an hour.
 He was retained by Fiona Shackleton in Paul McCartney's divorce case against Heather Mills.
 Like other barristers Mostyn undertook pro bono cases where he thought there was an important issue of law involved, such as issues arising from the functions of the Child Support Agency:

 I think the performance of the CSA has been the greatest failure of public administration in the history of this country.
 The figures are simply mind-boggling.
 In its history, it has assessed about £8bn in child maintenance, and managed to collect about £4bn at a cost of £3bn.
 You might as well just pay them out of taxes.
 And the government's proposed reforms of the CSA are hopeless.
 The basis of the CSA is that child maintenance will be done by administrative assessment by a bureaucrat by reference to a formula – that was introduced in 1993.
 It did not work!
 They then had another act of Parliament to try and sort it out in 1995.
 It did not work!
 Labour came in, full of good intentions, 'We're going to sort this out, it's going to be brilliant'.
 Act of Parliament in 2000 – total failure!
 So if I was given a free bill in Parliament, it would be that.
 Abolish the CSA.

 Mostyn became an assistant recorder in 1997, and both a recorder and a deputy High Court judge (in the Family Division) in 2000.
 He was appointed as a High Court judge on 20 April 2010, on the retirement of Mr Justice Bennett.
 He was knighted on 11 May 2010.

 In 2015, Mostyn was removed from a case after he failed to follow a relevant ruling of the Supreme Court concerning rights of disabled people (namely that they have the same right to "physical liberty" as non-disabled people).
 This was the second such occurrence.

-His last sitting was 28 July 2023 and he officially retired on 14 December 2023.
+Mostyn's last sitting was 28 July 2023, and he officially retired on 14 December 2023.

+Personal life

-Mostyn labels himself "Catholic, Welsh and Wagnerian", enjoys smoking, hunting, windsurfing and skiing; and follows ("generally despairingly") Southampton F.C. and the England cricket team.
+Mostyn labels himself "Catholic, Welsh and Wagnerian", enjoys smoking, hunting, windsurfing and skiing; and follows Southampton F.C. and the England cricket team.